 - Accuracy – is the data correct?

 - Timeliness – does the data represent the timeframe needed and refreshed often enough?

 One of the biggest mistakes we see over and over again is trying to apply one-size-fits-all quantitative metrics.
 Companies will say “okay, the percent of nulls will be completeness… we’ll track percent change in values and anything over 5% change is a red flag… we’ll run data type validations to ensure strings are strings and integers are integers.”
-While these feel right in spirit, it very quickly leads to “boiling the ocean” and inevitably results in a high noise-to-signal ratio where alerts are constantly going off that don’t matter.
+While these feel right in spirit for a Chief Data Officer, it very quickly leads to “boiling the ocean” and inevitably results in a high noise-to-signal ratio where alerts are constantly going off that don’t matter.
 And true problems are missed.

 Start with an agile data governance approach

 The challenges described above are why we strongly advocate a focus on the highest value use cases and the related high-value datasets and data systems.
 This way you ensure context-aware and fit-for-purpose metrics and business processes are in place to focus quality efforts where you get the biggest return on investment first.
 You can focus on the minimum valuable metrics that emphasize trustworthiness and usability.
 This is what we call agile data quality.

 Data cataloging and governance platforms can ensure decisions are driven from good data, power a use-case driven approach, and support the metrics and business processes for agile data quality.
 Supporting catalog capabilities (with “big 6” categories) include:

 - Configurable metadata – Data status, business metadata, technical metadata, and relationships to document the context and best practices around data and analysis (completeness)

 - Data profiling – summary statistics such as nulls, data shape, and more to understand the data values (completeness, uniqueness)